crs196/attendance/README.md

 ## Known Bugs

-### *Curfew on Wrong Day*
+### *Curfew on Wrong Day **fixed***

-If the curfew time entered is to be on the next day (e.g. 1:00 AM entered at 8:00 PM), the wrong date will be attached to the curfew time (the current day instead of the next one).
-This will cause staff members who sign in on time to be incorrectly marked as late.
+~~If the curfew time entered is to be on the next day (e.g. 1:00 AM entered at 8:00 PM), the wrong date will be attached to the curfew time (the current day instead of the next one).
+This will cause staff members who sign in on time to be incorrectly marked as late.~~

-This bug appears to take place entirely within the `SignInPane.java` file. `InitialPane.java` passes the correct date, and it is subsequently lost.
+~~This bug appears to take place entirely within the `SignInPane.java` file. `InitialPane.java` passes the correct date, and it is subsequently lost.~~

+This bug was due to the date of curfew not being considered when checking to see if a staff member was on time or not.
+Only the time was considered.

 ### *Blank Staff Member (potentially removed)*